 The Concepts section explains various aspects related to Weaviate and its architecture to help you get the most out of it.
 You can read these sections in any order.

 If you are after a practical guide, try the quickstart tutorial.

-How Weaviate deals with data objects, including how they are stores, represented, and linked to each other.
+- How Weaviate deals with data objects, including how they are stored, represented, and linked to each other.

 The figure below gives a 30,000 feet view of Weaviate's architecture.

-You can learn more about the individual components in this figure by following the below guides:
+You can learn more about the individual components in this figure by following these guides: